• Skip to primary navigation

 The expression essere un agnello tra i lupi (to be a lamb amongst wolves) refers to a weak or meek person at the mercy of cruel enemies or fierce competitors.

-A related term you’ll often hear is the diminutive agnellino which literally translates to little lamb.
-It can be used in both the literal sense and as a term of endearment for a gentle or sweet person.
+A related term you’ll often hear is the diminutive agnellino which literally translates as little lamb.
+It can be used in the literal sense of the word, or as a term of endearment for a gentle or sweet person.

 Tutti dicono che mio figlio è un agnellino.